Peter Fox (Welsh politician): Senedd

 Fox stood as Conservative candidate in the 2007 Assembly elections for the Newport East constituency, though failed to win.

 In March 2021, Fox was selected as the Conservative candidate in the Monmouth constituency, for the 2021 Senedd elections.
 The sitting Conservative MS, Nick Ramsay, had been deselected by the local party.
 Fox won the election, on 6 May 2021, with a reduced majority of 3,485.

 He was appointed shadow minister for finance in late May 2021.
 Soon into his term, he called for Welsh Government-funded free parking and voucher schemes for town centres in Monmouth to provide a much-needed boost to footfall, as well as leading the voices of concern regarding the relegation of the Abergavenny Women's Football Club.

 In August, Fox became a Champion for the Motor Neurone Disease charity and called on the Welsh Government to introduce a fast-track adaptations scheme to homes owned by people suffering with the disease.
 Fox then held a debate, calling on the Welsh Government to support the introduction of a fast-track and non-means tested process for home adaptations for those living with the disease in Wales.
 The debate passed, with substantial support from all politicians.

 Fox has spoken of the importance of local produce; he then introduced a proposed Bill in October 2021 – which gathered support from across Wales, including professors – calling for the prioritisation of local produce, as well as statutory requirements for origin labelling for food consumed in a hospitality setting, which passed the first round in the Senedd.
 The next stage to the Bill will commence in the coming months.

 In December 2024, after the resignation of Andrew RT Davies, Fox was appointed as Shadow Cabinet Secretary for Transport and Rural Affairs by new leader Darren Millar.

+In the 2026 Senedd election, he will be the top candidate in Sir Fynwy Torfaen.